UNINETTSigma2/documentation/apps/cdo.md

 ## Running CDO

-To load the CDO module, run in the terminal
+To load a CDO module, run in the terminal

-    module load CDO/1.8.2-intel-2017a
+    module load CDO/<version>

 Run `module avail` to see the complete list of available versions.
 The table below lists the